Top 5 Facility Management Trends in 2022

 Facilities management is a rapidly growing and evolving industry.
-With many structural changes on the horizon, this field can expect to see major challenges, disruptions, and improvements in the coming year.
+With many structural changes on the horizon, this field can expect to see major challenges, AI-driven disruptions, and improvements in the coming year.

 Table of Contents:

 Major Changes in the Facility Management Industry

 The goal of every FM company is to help businesses with cost savings, internal operations management, compliance, and risk management.
 Despite FM services being a great investment, there are numerous changes affecting the industry.

 According to Mckinsey & Company, a leading organizational consulting firm, there are several factors contributing to the evolution of facility management service companies over time, especially most recently.